LaunchAcademy/java-jsp-marathon/java-jsp-marathon.md

 So I can drool in anticipation
 ```

+7. Update the `OrderService` to retrieve a single `Order` based on the `id` of the `Order`.

+8. Update our controller to handle for a query string at the end of `/orders`.
+Ensure that the view is passed information for the order matching an `id` provided in the query string using the `Order Service`.

-5. Clicking onto an item name on the `/orders` page should send me to a show page for that item.
+9. Create a new file `webapp/views/orders/show.jsp`.
+Clicking onto an item name on the `/orders` page should send me to a show page for that item.
 The show page should display the username tied to the order.
 It should also display the item's name, quantity, and photo.
-Finally, it should show options: display "GF" if `gluten free` is `y`, "V" if `vegan` is `y`, "NONE" if both are `n`.
+Finally, it should show options: display "GF" if `gluten free` is `y`.
+If the item is not `gluten free` the page should not display `options`.

 ## Non-Core User Stories

-### User Errors
+You will need to read ahead to the material on `sessions` to complete the following:

 ### Viewing Only My Orders